specify/webportal-installer/README.md

    When completing this step the following warnings may be issued and can safely be ignored:

    *** [WARN] *** Your open file limit is currently 1024.
    It should be set to 65000 to avoid operational disruption.
    If you no longer wish to see this warning, set SOLR_ULIMIT_CHECKS to false in your profile or solr.in.sh
    *** [WARN] ***  Your Max Processes Limit is currently 63590.
    It should be set to 65000 to avoid operational disruption.
- If you no longer wish to see this warning, set SOLR_ULIMIT_CHECKS to false in your profile or solr.in.sh Waiting up to 180 seconds to see Solr running on port 8983 [|] Started Solr server on port 8983 (pid=15422).
+   If you no longer wish to see this warning, set SOLR_ULIMIT_CHECKS to false in your profile or solr.in.s Waiting up to 180 seconds to see Solr running on port 8983 [|] Started Solr server on port 8983 (pid=15422).
 Happy searching!

 8. Import the csv data:
 `curl 'http://localhost:8983/solr/[CORENAME]/update/csv?commit=true&encapsulator="&escape=\&header=true' --data-binary @build/cores/[CORENAME]/PortalFiles/PortalData.csv -H 'Content-type:application/csv'`

 When completing this step you may receive output similar to the following: